MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/pktmon/pktmon-sdn-data-path-wac-extension.md

 ## Save

 The save button allows you to save the log on your local machine for further analysis through other tools.
 Display filters will be reversed in the saved log.
-Logs can be saved it in various formats:
+Logs can be saved in various formats:

    - Etl format which can be analyzed using Microsoft Network Monitor.
-Note: Check this page for more information.
+Note: [Check this page](https://osgwiki.com/wiki/PacketMon%27s_Microsoft_Network_Monitor_(Netmon)_Support) for more information.
    - Text format which can be analyzed using any text editor like TextAnalysisTool.NET.
    - Pcapng fomat which can be analyzed using tools like WireShark.
-      - Most of the PacketMon metadata will be lost during this conversion.
-Note: [Check this page](https://osgwiki.com/wiki/PacketMon%27s_Microsoft_Network_Monitor_(Netmon)_Support) for more information.
+      - Most of the Packet Monitor metadata will be lost during this conversion.
+Note: [Check this page](https://osgwiki.com/wiki/PacketMon%27s_WireShark_(Pcapng_Format)_Support) for more information.

 <center>